mufaqar/CMS-Autoreload-Plugin/README.md

 # CMD Auto Reload Plugni

-Plugin to Auto reload page in your Wordpress store.
+Custom Plugin to Auto reload page in your Wordpress store.